 Trikonasana (Triangle pose) – from Fiona Noonan, yoga teacher at consciousyou.net and owner of Feel Younger Retreats.
 “This is the ultimate heart opening pose.
 Not only does it help you expand the chest and heart area but improves blood circulation, keeping the heart healthy!”
 Breathe in deep, expand your chest and increase stamina while opening your heart.
 Traditionalists rotate the chest upwards towards the ceiling, creating a slight arch of the back for even greater benefit.

 Setu bandhasana (Bridge pose) – from Kerry Clewer at Inspiresport.
 Bridge pose is another great heart opening pose that improves blood flow to the chest and heart.
-“Lay on your back, knees bent and lift the hips toward the sky can open the chest area, allowing the breath to deepen and the heart to feel as if is shining.”
+“Lay on your back, knees bent and lift the hips toward the sky can open the chest area, allowing the breath to deepen and the heart to feel as if is shining.
+This is perfect getting the circulation going in the colder months”

 What you Need to Get Started